-- 1. At the request of a Directorate-General or Service and after consulting the Staff Committee, DG HR may, for duly justified reasons, authorise telework for an extensive and uninterrupted period of time for all or part of a service or department. - 2.
-In cases of force majeure, DG HR may, after consulting the Secretariat-General and the Legal Service and informing the staff representation, require staff members to telework for extensive and uninterrupted periods, until further notice.
+- 1. The Appointing Authority may, after consulting the Staff Committee, for duly justified reasons, authorise telework for an extensive and uninterrupted period of time for all or part of a Department/Unit/Section. - 2.
+In cases of force majeure, the Appointing Authority may, after consulting the Human Resources section and informing the Staff Committee, require staff members to telework for extensive and uninterrupted periods, until further notice.
 The timeline for consultation shall be commensurate to the nature and extent of the circumstances constituting force majeure.